 | | | | | |

-Of course, Zoho still gives you all the features you’d need for accounting software, with inventory tracking tools, invoice payments, and transaction tracking features.
-Feel free to check Zoho out if it sounds right for you — there's a 14-day free trial of all plans, plus a limited permanently free plan that's open to any business with an annual revenue of less than $50,000.
+Our team still found that Zoho gives you all the standard features you’d need for accounting software, with inventory tracking tools, invoice payments, and transaction tracking features.
+Feel free to check Zoho out if it sounds right for you — you can get a 14-day free trial of Zoho on plans, plus a limited permanently free plan that’s open to any business with an annual revenue of less than $50,000.

 Pros